 One of Breckenridge’s signature properties is Crystal Peak Lodge.
 The lodge is a modern rustic ski-in/ski-out resort in the heart of Breck.
 Crystal Peak has everything you need on a ski getaway and more, including ski lockers, billiards, and in-town shuttle service.

-Breck Haus is also a Breckenridge property located at the base of Peak 9.
+Gravity Haus Breck is also a Breckenridge property located at the base of Peak 9.
 A modern hotel with an outdoor adventurer vibe, it’s the quintessential ski-in/ski-out lodge.
 Breck Haus surrounds her guests with a comforting community-first flair.

-Pro Tip: It’s easy to fall in love with Breckenridge.
-The laid-back mountain vibe and friendly people will speak to your outdoor-loving nature.
+It’s easy to fall in love with Breckenridge, part of the Vail Resort Corp.
+The laid-back mountain town vibe and friendly people will speak to your outdoor-loving nature.
 Be prepared to start planning your next Breck getaway before you even finish your last run.